rishicodely/resume-matcher-pro/README.md

 ## 🧠 Design Decisions

-- Used **S3** to decouple file storage from compute layer
+- Used **event-driven architecture** to handle heavy processing asynchronously
+- Introduced **worker + queue pattern** to avoid blocking API requests
-- Implemented **Redis queue** for asynchronous job processing
+- Implemented **DLQ** for reliability and retry handling
-- Worker architecture ensures API remains non-blocking
-- ML service separated for scalability and flexibility
+- Separated ML logic into **Java service** for scalability and flexibility
-- Embeddings used instead of keyword matching for better accuracy
+- Used **cosine similarity over embeddings** for semantic matching
+- Stored resumes in **S3** to decouple storage from compute

 ---

-## ⚠️ Limitations
+## ⚠️ Deployment Note

+- Core system (API, Worker, DB, Redis) is deployable and functional
+- Java ML service is included as a separate microservice
-- Java ML service is memory-intensive on free-tier deployments
+- Due to memory constraints on free-tier platforms, ML service is best run locally or on higher-memory environments
-- External AI APIs may face rate limits
-- Authentication system not implemented yet

 ---

 ## 🚀 Future Improvements

-- Add JWT-based authentication
+- Add authentication (JWT)
-- Implement real-time job tracking (WebSockets)
+- Real-time processing updates (WebSockets)
 - Optimize ML service memory usage
-- Improve ranking model accuracy
+- Improve ranking model

 ---

 ## ✨ Motivation

-Built to solve real-world job matching inefficiencies by leveraging **semantic understanding instead of keyword matching**.
+Built to solve resume-job matching using **semantic understanding instead of keyword matching**, with focus on:

-Focus was on:

-- Scalable backend architecture
-- Distributed systems design
+- System design
-- Production-ready engineering practices
+- Scalability
+- Real-world backend architecture

 ---

 ## 📌 Author

 Rishika Reddy
-Full Stack Developer
+Backend Developer

 ---